 B.1.3.
-Relevant General Meeting of Shareholders and Board of Directors resolutions related to the Governance System
+Relevant General Meeting of Shareholders and Board of Directors resolutions

-On 17th December 2020, the Extraordinary General Meeting of Shareholders of the Company agreed to amend Articles 20th and 21st of the Articles of Association in order to change the remuneration system of the Board of Directors to incorporate Independent Directors and to extend to all meetings of the Board of Directors the possibility for Directors to attend by telephone conference or videoconference.
+On 17th December 2020, the Extraordinary General Meeting of Shareholders of the controlling Company agreed to amend Articles 20th and 21st of the Articles of Association in order to change the remuneration system of the Board of Directors to incorporate Independent Directors and to extend to all meetings of the Board of Directors the possibility for Directors to attend by telephone conference or videoconference.